kvutien/Project-Machu_Picchu_White_Paper/README.md

-# Project-Blockchain coding tutorial & Machu Picchu White Paper
+# Doc-Blockchain coding tutorial & Machu Picchu White Paper
 *(version January 2023)*

 Are you interested in blockchain programming, but hesitate to start, not being a programmer? or maybe you are IT project manager or higher IT executive?
 I was like you in 2016 and this post is what I wished have existed.
 You are reading a Full-Stack tutorial, showing how to code a smart contract in Solidity, deploy it on a testnet, code a JavaScript frontend with React, deploy it for a public access.